mrelan1/waxham-workflow/CITATIONS.md

-# Citations
+# Attributions

 This project uses the following software tools and scripts.
-Please cite them appropriately if reusing this workflow.
+Please attribute them appropriately if reusing this workflow.

 ## Etomo
 - Mastronarde, D. N. (2005).
 “Automated electron microscope tomography using robust prediction of specimen movements.” *Journal of Structural Biology*, 152(1), 36–51.